Hit and Run Accidents

 • Driver's License

-Are there penalties for the driver that fled the scene after an accident in Kissimmee?
+Are there penalties for the driver who fled the scene after an accident in Kissimmee?

 Yes.
 There are significant penalties for violating any of the aforementioned requirements and fleeing the scene of an accident.
 Here are these penalties:

 • If you leave the accident scene after the accident resulted in someone else's death, then you are committing a felony of the first degree.
 You will be sentenced to a mandatory minimum prison term of four years.
-You can be sentenced to prison for up to thirty years to life, depending on the applicable statute and the intent of the driver, as well as a potential $10,000 fine.
+You can be sentenced to prison for up to thirty years to life, depending on the applicable statute and the driver's intent, as well as a potential $10,000 fine.

 What should I do if I experience a hit-and-run accident?

 Any type of accident can be extremely overwhelming and frightening.
-Factor in the extra stress of another driver fleeing, and that will only compound the frustration, anger, and confusion you feel.
-However, you can take steps after a hit-and-run accident that can help you find the other driver and ensure you receive the compensation you deserve.
+Factor in the extra stress of another driver fleeing, and that will only compound your frustration, anger, and confusion.
+However, you can take steps after a hit-and-run accident to help you find the other driver and ensure you receive the compensation you deserve.

 First, you should always ensure that you and any passengers are safe.
 Check for injuries, and if you or any of your passengers are injured, you should immediately seek medical attention.
-If no one is injured, then pull over to the side of the road, out of the flow of traffic and in a safer position.
+If no one is injured, pull over to the side of the road, out of the traffic flow, and in a safer position.

 Next, call 9-1-1.
 Do not wait to call the police and file a police report.
-The police will create a report, help you gather witness testimonies, and document the scene of the accident.
+The police will create a report, help you gather witness testimonies, and document the accident scene.
 This information will be crucial when reporting the accident to your insurance company.

-You should try to recall any information you can about the other driver and the other driver's car.
+You should try to recall any information about the other driver and the other driver's car.
 This information can include:

 • The license plate number